All Episodes

 I don't, you've got a chance to buttress your party and stop or help stop this onslaught from the left that's happening in this country.

-And there are some pretty important things that are becoming up in the next 18 months.
+And there are some pretty important things that are coming up in the next 18 months.

-It might be Supreme Court vacancy, but you've got what in addition to immigration, gun control, any number of things of legislation will be coming up in the next 18 months, in the next 12 months, where a new Republican senator could make the difference in stopping it.
+It might be a Supreme Court vacancy, but you've got, in addition to immigration, gun control, any number of things of legislation to be coming up in the next 18 months, in the next 12 months, where a new Republican senator could make the difference in stopping it.

 Instead, we're going to get a Democrat in there.

-And they didn't intend a Republican to have this seat.
+And because it's only fair, the people of New Jersey elected the lout, and they didn't intend a Republican to have this seat.

 So you say to me, when's this stuff going to bottom out with stuff like this happening?